Build-Week-Wunderlist3/front-end/README.md

 **CREDITS**

 - Wunderlist 3.0 Team
-- Friends at Lambda who helped review the code
+- Friends and TLs at Lambda who helped review the code